purs3lab/ee469/_assignments/00_assignment.md

 executable binaries.
 You'll need a compiler toolchain that generates code for 32-bit Intel architectures ("x86" architectures) in the ELF binary format.

 ### Test Your Compiler Toolchain
-Modern Linux and BSD UNIX distributions already provide a toolchain suitable for 6.828.
+Modern Linux and BSD UNIX distributions already provide a toolchain suitable for ECE 469.
 To test your distribution, try the following commands:

 ```
 % objdump -i